 The placement agency will have their own policies and procedures in place for your safety and wellbeing.
-It is important that you ensure you are aware of, and abide by these expectations, along with the expectations of the university.
+It is important that you ensure you are aware of, and abide by these expectations, along with the expectations of the University.

-All hazards and incidents must be reported to your supervisors as soon as possible.
-All incidents that occur while on placement must be reported to your relevant Supervisors/Field Educators, Liaison, and to the placement workplace.
+All hazards and incidents must be reported to your supervisor as soon as possible.
+All incidents that occur while on placement must be reported to your relevant supervisor/field educator, liaison and to the placement workplace.

-Written incidents reports should be prepared as soon after an incident as possible, when you are in a safe environment.
-This ensures the incident details are fresh in your mind and you can provide sufficient details to enable an effective investigation.
+When you are in a safe environment, written incident reports should be prepared as soon as possible after an incident, this ensures the incident is fresh in your mind and you can provide sufficient details to enable an effective investigation.

-The UQSafe - pocketSafety incident reporting App enables students to quickly and easily report incidents or hazards via their mobile device.
-Refer to section 3.3.3 for more information and instructions.
+The UQSafe - RiskWare mobile app is an incident reporting app that enables students to quickly and easily report incidents, or hazards, via their mobile device.
+Refer to Section 3.3.3 for more information and instructions.

-Work Integrated Learning Student placement incident/near-miss/hazard reporting process
+Work Integrated Learning (WIL) student placement incident/near-miss/hazard reporting process